Nutricalboii/ScholarSync/README.md

 AI Engine:

-LLM: gemini-1.5-flash for high-speed reasoning and structured JSON output.
+LLM: gemini-2.0-flash for high-speed reasoning and structured JSON output.

 Embeddings: text-embedding-004 for superior semantic search accuracy.

 🛡️ Google Technology Integration
 This project is built from the ground up to showcase the power of Google’s AI stack:

-Gemini 1.5 Flash: Utilized for its massive context window, allowing the system to "read" multiple textbooks at once.
+Gemini 2.0 Flash: Utilized for its massive context window and multimodal capabilities, allowing the system to "read" multiple textbooks at once.

 Google AI Studio: Used for rapid prototyping and fine-tuning system instructions.